Skip to navigation Skip to content

 Without a doubt, the most difficult part of designing a conductive gasket is the material selection.
 Ensuring your chosen material is cost-effective and meets the design requirements can be a time-consuming endeavor.
 Getting it right the first time is critical.

 Contact us today and work with our expert engineering team to get your custom conductive gasket crafted with speed and precision.
+Whether you need EMI shielding gaskets, environmental sealing solutions, or electrically conductive custom gaskets, Modus Advanced has the expertise to deliver high-quality conductive gasket materials tailored to your specific needs.

 Submit a design